ImgWhale/imgwhale/docs/README.md

 ---

-All contributions are accepted through github pull-reuqests.
+All contributions are accepted through github pull-requests.